desperationfighter/PurpleSecondWind/README.md

 # PurpleSecondWind
-This is a unoffical reupload for MrPurples Subnautica Mods.
+This is a reupload for MrPurples Subnautica Mods.
 All credit to him.
+Download unter "releases".
+For help or question please visit the Subnautica Modding Discord: https://discord.gg/UpWuWwq